Prepare your OS image for layering in Azure

 - Ensure that this machine is not joined to a domain.

-- Perform any pending reboots on the OS machine.
-This must be done before you can import this image into a layer.
+- Perform pending reboots on the OS machine so that you can import this image into a layer.

 - Make sure that the new OS machine is in one of the following states before proceeding.